alecramsay/pg/docs/index.markdown

-1. There are well-defined "baseline districts" for a state that only depend on total census population -- While I introduced the concept several years ago,[^4] I had not developed an algorithm for generating them automatically.
+1. There are well-defined "baseline districts" for a state that only depend on total census population -- While I introduced the concept several years ago,[^5] I had not developed an algorithm for generating them automatically.

 2. The districts for the notable maps for a state overlap significantly -- It seems obvious that -- barring extremely serpentine districts -- valid redistricting maps for a state *must* share common core areas.
-I wanted to show this empirically and visually, by comparing each map to the baseline map.[^5]
+I wanted to show this empirically and visually, by comparing each map to the baseline map.[^6]

-To the extent that the latter were true, it would confirm my intuition that the essence of non-gerrymandering districting can be thought of as the rubber band-like stretching of the boundaries of baseline districts to achieve a mix of goals, e.g., more proportional, more competitive, etc. In other words, the non-gerrymandering redistricting problem is relatively constrained by the context of a state's political geography and, even more fundamentally, it's population geography.
-In effect, one effectively starts with baseline districts and modifies them.
+To the extent that the latter were true, it would formalize my intuition that the essence of non-gerrymandering districting can be thought of as the rubber band-like stretching of the boundaries of baseline districts to achieve a mix of policy goals, e.g., more proportional, more competitive, etc. In other words, the non-gerrymandering redistricting problem is relatively constrained by the context of a state's political geography and, even more fundamentally, by it's population geography.
+In effect, one effectively must start with the baseline districts and modify them.

-### Plan
+## Plan

 My plan mirrored the hypotheses: